+IN WITNESS WHEREOF, the City of Sacramento, a municipal
-authorized the execution of this A and Attestation by its City Clerk f Sacramento, a municipal corporation, has greement in duplicate by its City Manages k, under the authority of Resolution No he City of Sacramento on the day of 19 and IGS has caused this Agreement to be executed.
-CITY OF SACRAMENIO, INTERNATIONAL GOOD SAMARITANS, • 1 A Municipal Corporation A California non-profit corporation 1 Alone DV.

-WALITER J. SLIPE City Manager BY:THOMAS ARGO
+duplicate by its City Manager the execution of this Agreement in and Attestation by its City Clerk, ion No, adopted by the Council ne day of, Agreement to be executed.
+CITY OF SACRAMENTO, A Municipal Corporation INTERNATIONAL GOOD SAMARITANS, A California non-profit corporation BY: WALTER J. SLIPE City Manager THOMAS ARGO Executive Director CITY CLERK APPROVED AS TO FORM:

-Executive Director

-CITY CLERK

-APPROVED AS TO FORM:

-DEP CITY ATTORNEY